 Below you can download the latest Courchevel piste map in PDF format, and further down the page, you’ll also find an overview of how the ski area is laid out, helping you understand how the different sectors connect across the mountain.

-Click on the link below to download the latest Courchevel ski map
+Click on the link below to download the latest Courchevel piste map

 -